OlegRyzhkov2020/RON/PyPoll/ReadMe.md

 ## Assignment

-The task is to create a Python script that analyzes the records to calculate each of the following:
+The task is to create a Python script that helping a small, rural town modernize its vote counting process by calculating each of the following:

-  * The total number of months included in the dataset
+  * The total number of votes cast

-  * The net total amount of "Profit/Losses" over the entire period
+  * A complete list of candidates who received votes

-  * The average of the changes in "Profit/Losses" over the entire period
+  * The percentage of votes each candidate won

-  * The greatest increase in profits (date and amount) over the entire period
+  * The total number of votes each candidate won

-  * The greatest decrease in losses (date and amount) over the entire period
+  * The winner of the election based on popular vote.

   * In addition, the  final script should both print the analysis to the terminal and export a text file with the results.

 ## Summary Analysis Output to the Terminal